SoftSwiss/mongo-migrate/README.md

     "timestamp": "<when applied>"
 }
 ```
-Current database version determined as version from latest inserted document.
+When you roll back then corresponding documents are being removed from the collection.
+Migration versions must be unique.

-You can change collection name using `SetMigrationsCollection` methods.
+You can change collection name using `SetMigrationsCollection` method.
 Remember that if you want to use custom collection name you need to set it before running migrations.

 ## License